Netcracker/qubership-apihub-api-visitor/README.md

 const walker = new OpenApiWalker();

-/* Normalized OpenAPI document - a Dereferenced and Bundled version of OpenAPI spec, where all $ref references are resolved. */ const options: NormalizeOptions = {
+const options: NormalizeOptions = {
+  resolveRef: true,
+  validate: true,
+  mergeAllOf: true,
+  unify: true,
+  liftCombiners: false,
+  allowNotValidSyntheticChanges: true,
+  originsAlreadyDefined: false,
-  /* Options for normalize */
+  /* Add additional options if necessary */
 }
 const invertOptions: DenormalizeOptions = {
+  ...options,
+  originsAlreadyDefined: true,
-  /* Options for denormalize */
+  /* Add additional options if necessary */
 }

-/* 'normalize' process needed for execution mergeAllOf, resolveRef, dereferencing anyOf and other things for creating
+/*
-* Normalized OpenAPI document - a Dereferenced and Bundled version of OpenAPI spec, where all $ref references are resolved. */ const normalized = normalize(operationData, options) /* 'denormalize' - reverse process.
-ResolveRef and mergeAllOf will be executed */ const resultOpenApiDocument = denormalize(normalized, invertOptions)
+* Normalized OpenAPI document - a Dereferenced and Bundled version of OpenAPI spec, where all $ref references are resolved.
+*
+* 'normalize' - process resolves refs, merges allOf-s, sets default values according to specification,
+* unwrap system "anyOf" (type "any") and so on.
+Some of the stages are revertable, some not.
+* As a result we get completely "normalized" OpenAPI specification
+* which has transparent structure and can be easily matched with another normalized OpenAPI specification.
+*
+* 'denormalize - revertable things will be reverted (e.g. defaults, unified system anyOf-s), but resolved refs and merge allOf-s will be saved.
+* So it results to original specification with resolved refs and merged allOf-s.'
+*/
+const normalizedOpenApiDocument = denormalize(normalize(operationData, options), invertOptions)

-walker.walkPathsOnNormalizedSource(resultOpenApiDocument, {
+walker.walkPathsOnNormalizedSource(normalizedOpenApiDocument, {
   // Handlers
   responseStart: ({ responseCode }) => {
     /* Do something */